ayman-mo99/RESTful-API-of-No-Mediator-platform/README.md

 ## Notes
-* You should have mongodb atlas account and firebase account--to save files
+* You should have mongodb atlas account and firebase account (firebase to files)
 * You have to create .env file and set your DB link , JWT secert and storage Bucket name

 ## Inspiration